jagritipremchandani/odisha-school-infrastructure-anaemia/README.md

 Using district-level data from UDISE+ (Unified District Information System for Education) and NFHS-5 (National Family Health Survey), the project constructs infrastructure indices and analyzes whether better school infrastructure correlates with lower anaemia prevalence.

-The analysis focuses particularly on WASH infrastructure (water, sanitation, and hygiene facilities) in schools.
+The analysis focuses particularly on studying correlations between infrastructure and anaemia between districts
 ---

 Research Question

-Does improved school infrastructure — particularly WASH facilities — correlate with lower anaemia prevalence among women at the district level?
+Does improved school infrastructure — correlate with lower anaemia prevalence among women at the district level?

 ---